A research project conducted by MOBA and partners in 2022

 content: • The context of the CSEE region • Structure of the project • Findings on the potential demand and supply • The partners

-In Eastern and South-Eastern Europe (CSEE) more and more households are facing increasing housing unaffordability and are unable to attain an adequate home.
+In Central and South-Eastern Europe (CSEE) more and more households are facing increasing housing unaffordability and are unable to attain an adequate home.
 In response to the lack of affordable housing, bottom-up initiatives have started exploring new ways of securing socially and environmentally just housing.
 A few public actors have also started to think about ways to develop new rental housing.
 However, these rental and cooperative housing initiatives are faced with the persistent doubt if their solutions are appropriate for the households in the region, on the one hand, and on the other, with the lack of adequate financial actors, instruments and investments.

 Why is such research needed?
 The context of the CSEE region